RMS Mauretania (1906): Post-scrapping

 Another scale model of Mauretania is displayed at the Discovery Museum in Newcastle upon Tyne.
-It is still in its original color scheme.
+It is still in its original colour scheme.

 A large builder's model, showing Mauretania in her white cruising paint scheme, is displayed in the Maritime Museum of the Atlantic's Cunard exhibit in Halifax, Nova Scotia.
 Originally a model of Lusitania, it was converted to represent Mauretania after Lusitania was torpedoed.

 Another large builder's model is situated aboard the ocean liner Queen Elizabeth 2, currently located in Dubai.
-This model was also originally Lusitania, and, like the Maritime Museum of the Atlantic's model, it was converted into Mauretania after Lusitania was lost.
-When inspecting the model, one can tell it was Lusitania by examining the different boom crutches and bridge front, which is on the boat deck level.

-A model of the vessel which was commissioned by Cunard is now held in the collection of the National Maritime Museum in Greenwich.
+A model of the vessel which was commissioned by Cunard is now held in the collection of the National Maritime Museum in Greenwich.Mauretania appears on one of the stained-glass windows of Newcastle Cathedral as part of a memorial window to Andrew Laing.
+Laing designed Mauretania's engines.